Do you suffer from travel anxiety?

 12. Traditional Shops in Gdansk

-Alongside the many amber shops that fill Gdansk, there are a few other little gems (if you’ll pardon the pun) worth visiting.
+Alongside the many amber shops that fill Gdansk, there are a few other little gems (if you’ll pardon the pun) worth visiting in the city centre.

 One such gem is Galeria Sztuki Kaszubskiej, found nestled close to St. Mary’s Church.
 Selling gorgeous handmade Kashubian crafts – clothes, porcelain and table linen – each item here is carefully handmade and beautifully embroidered.